rktect/HyperVStatusMonitor/ReadMe.md

 6. More than X replication errors (0 - 1 error will trigger a notification)
 7. Number of minutes without any host communications (10, or 2 x 5 min intervals missed)

-The default parameters are set for a replication host and replica in the same hosting environment.
+The default parameters are set for a replication primary and replica in the same hosting environment.
 If you are replicating over a WAN you should adjust these as necessary for your scenario.

 ## Architecture ##